semlix/semlix/docs/source/indexing.rst

-    Because opening a writer locks the index for writing, in a multi-threaded or multi-process environment your code needs to be aware that opening a writer may raise an exception (``whoosh.store.LockError``) if a writer is already open.
-Whoosh includes a couple of example implementations (:class:`whoosh.writing.AsyncWriter` and
+    Because opening a writer locks the index for writing, in a multi-threaded or multi-process environment your code needs to be aware that opening a writer may raise an exception (``semlix.store.LockError``) if a writer is already open. semlix includes a couple of example implementations (:class:`semlix.writing.AsyncWriter` and
-    :class:`whoosh.writing.BufferedWriter`) of ways to work around the write lock.
+    :class:`semlix.writing.BufferedWriter`) of ways to work around the write lock.

 .. note::